 29. You Don’t Have to Cook

 Eat takeout the first few nights rather than cooking.
-It’s also a great way to sample new local restaurants.
+You’ll want to take your time unpacking and organizing your kitchen items.
+It’s also a great way to sample new local restaurants in your area.

 30. Take Your Time